 Work from Home

-43% of Americans work from home at least part-time.6 Features like high-speed internet, in-unit office space and access to a business office are critical to residents who work from home.
+50% of Americans work from home at least part-time.8 Features like high-speed internet, in-unit office space and access to a business office are critical to residents who work from home.
 One hot trend, borrowed from the co-working rental business, is to add on-site co-working spaces for residents.
 Millennials, in particular, want community, and co-working spaces offer the dual benefits of keeping residents connected and giving them a workspace.
 This renovation also produces revenue.
-Residents will pay as much as $550 in luxury, urban areas for a dedicated desk space.7
+Residents will pay as much as $550 in luxury, urban areas for a dedicated desk space.9

 Health and Wellness Focus

 Wellness real estate, which offers positive health benefits and emphasizes mind and body well-being, is big business.
-82% of residents seek properties with a swimming pool and fitness center.8 42% of residents are willing to pay for outdoor amenities like walking trails and parks.9 These added features appeal to residents and drive rent increases.
+82% of residents seek properties with a swimming pool and fitness center.10 Renters aren’t just focused on working out; they’re looking for ways to de-stress, meditate, get better sleep, and eat healthier foods, too.11 These added features appeal to residents and drive rent increases.
 In-unit upgrades, including upgraded HVAC and air filtration systems, circadian lighting and soundproofing also promote resident wellness.
-In fact, 53% of residents say they won’t rent a unit that doesn’t have soundproofing.8
+In fact, 53% of residents say they won’t rent a unit that doesn’t have soundproofing.12

 Sustainability-focused upgrades increase property values, reduce costs and increase resident satisfaction.10 Cost-effective green upgrades like LED lights, xeriscaping and smart irrigation systems lower utility costs with less energy and water usage.11 Amenities like electric vehicle charging stations set your property apart to attract environmentally conscious residents.
 Consider using reclaimed materials, low-flow faucets and toilets and chemical-free materials.